MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/overview.md

  Agents can use real-time similar cases and knowledge article suggestions that are customized for their current context.
 The AI-driven technology empowers agents to help solve customer issues faster, thereby improving resolution rates and customer satisfaction.

-These capabilities are deeply embedded into the core agent and manager experiences in Customer Service and Customer Service Omnichannel.
+These capabilities are embedded into the core agent and manager experiences in Customer Service and Customer Service Omnichannel applications.

 ![Example of KPI summary dashboard](media/summary-dashboard-analytics.png)